jerepe/file-manipulator/README.md

+# File Manipulator
-# First Custom Script written from scratch
+## First Custom Script written from scratch!

 ### What does it do ?
 > You want to build a new project, you have your files stored in a folder named folder1.